yaroschukb/Simple-Todo-List/README.md

 # ToDoList

 Simple "To do List".
+The training project was created to practice the skills of creating a simple application using Node js and Express and connecting to a database.
 Design adaptive using Materialize css.
 MongoDB database is used for data storage.
-The server part is written with node js and express
+The server part is written with node js and express.

 # Demo:
 👉 Demo: https://obscure-temple-01430.herokuapp.com/